ample-samples/github-actions-research/CD-CI.md

 ## Benefits of CI/CD implementation
 - **Happier users and customers** - since there are fewer bugs and errors, customers would have a better experience and higher satisfaction levels
 - **Enhance code quality** - integration of code in small batches into a common repository.
 Facilitates code testing simultaneously.
+Able to easily identify bugs and errors before it makes it to production.
+- **Recover Faster** - CI/CD simplifies fixing issues and recovering from incidents, reducing mean time to resolution (MTTR).
+Easier to track down errors with small integrations of code.
+- **Contiuous Feedback**